umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Healthchecks/index.md

 To support this, we provide the following SQL scripts:

 - Apply database integrity schema changes for 8.7.0 - [8.7.0-apply-keys-and-indexes](scripts/Apply-keys.md)
-- Apply database integrity schema changes for 8.7.0 (forms in database tables) - [8.7.0-apply-keys-and-indexes-forms-in-db](scripts/Forms-in-the-database-apply-keys.md)
+- Apply database integrity schema changes for 8.7.0 (Forms in database tables) - [8.7.0-apply-keys-and-indexes-forms-in-db](scripts/Forms-in-the-database-apply-keys.md)

 The first of these provides the SQL statements required to apply the schema updates for 8.7.0 to the common Umbraco Forms tables.
-The second applies to those tables used for when forms are stored in the database, and hence only need to be applied if that option is configured.
+The second applies to those tables used for when Forms are stored in the database, and hence only need to be applied if that option is configured.

 :::note
 Before running any scripts or queries, please be sure to have a database backup in place.